Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- Change the visitstarttime column in analytics from unix epoch to a timestamp.
 -- Check if the visitstarttime timestamp and date columns have mismatching dates.
--- The date in all_sessions also has the same error as analytics.
+-- The date in all_sessions also has the same error as in analytics.
 -- After fixing the dates in the analytics table,
 -- An interim table is created to store all the visitid values and their dates.
 -- The CTE takes the visitid's and dates from both the all_sessions and analytics tables.